RJR Nabisco: Formation

 R. J. Reynolds Tobacco Company was founded in Winston-Salem, North Carolina, in 1875 and changed its name to R. J. Reynolds Industries, Inc. in 1970.

 It became RJR Nabisco on April 25, 1986, after the company's $4.9 billion purchase, and earlier 1.9 billion stock swap, of Nabisco Brands Inc. in 1985.
+On May 7, 1986, one week after the merger, RJR Nabisco sold Del Monte's frozen foods unit to ConAgra Foods, followed by the sales of the soft drink brands Canada Dry and Sunkist to Cadbury Schweppes on June 3, 1986, the KFC fast-food chain to PepsiCo on July 25, 1986, and Heublein to Grand Metropolitan on January 17, 1987.

 Headquarters move

 In August 1986, the RJR Nabisco board announced that F. Ross Johnson would replace J. Tylee Wilson as head of the company effective January 1, 1987.
-Soon after that, Johnson, believing "bucolic" Winston-Salem did not have the right image for a "world-class company", began looking at other possible headquarters cities.
+Soon after, Johnson, believing "bucolic" Winston-Salem did not have the right image for a "world-class company", began seeking other possible headquarters cities.
 After ruling out New York City and Dallas, the company decided on Atlanta because it was "nouveau riche and overbuilt".
 On January 15, 1987, the RJR Nabisco board approved a headquarters move from Winston-Salem to Cobb County, Georgia, north of Atlanta, where the company had rented space.
 The move would affect 250 to 300 employees, while Winston-Salem would still have 14,000 people working for the company.
 RJR Nabisco donated the 519,000-square-foot World Headquarters Building to Wake Forest University but continued to use it until the September 1987 move.
 Later, RJR Nabisco's Planters-Life Savers Division moved to the former headquarters building.